Amybo-org/pages/content/en/about/index.md

 {{% blocks/section color="light" %}}

-Amybo was kicked off in 2023 by [Martin Currie](https://www.linkedin.com/in/martincurrie/) following inspiration from:
+Amybo was kicked off in 2023 by [Martin Currie](https://www.linkedin.com/in/martincurrie/), following inspiration from:
-* [George Monbiot](https://www.monbiot.com)'s "[Embrace what may be the most important green technology ever.
-It could save us all](https://www.theguardian.com/commentisfree/2022/nov/24/green-technology-precision-fermentation-farming)" Guardian Article which put him on to:
+* [George Monbiot](https://www.monbiot.com)'s [Embrace what may be the most important green technology ever.
+It could save us all.](https://www.theguardian.com/commentisfree/2022/nov/24/green-technology-precision-fermentation-farming) Guardian Article, which put him on to:
-* [Reboot Food](https://www.rebootfood.org), which got him googling for open source fermentation projects, and finding:
+* [Reboot Food](https://www.rebootfood.org), which got him googling for open source protein fermentation projects, where he found not much more than:
+* [Domingo Club](https://domingoclub.com/documentation/domingo-fermenter)'s lovely open soure Tempeh fermenter and:
-* [Gerrit Niezen](https://gerritniezen.com/how-to-open-source-precision-fermentation), who confirmed the linked to
+* [Gerrit Niezen](https://gerritniezen.com/how-to-open-source-precision-fermentation), who was also "Not finding any open-source precision fermentation projects online", but linked to
 * [Pioreactor](https://pioreactor.com), founded by
 * [
 Cam Davidson Pilon](https://forum.pioreactor.com/u/camdavidsonpilon/summary) who also hadn't seen much, but thought:
 * the [Good Food Institute](https://gfi.org), or
 * [New Harvest](https://new-harvest.org) would know.
-* He eventually read [George Monbiot](https://www.monbiot.com)'s [Regenesis - Feeding the World without Devouring the Planet](https://www.penguin.co.uk/books/317018/regenesis-by-monbiot-george/9780241447642), and was spurred on by
+* Martin eventually read [George Monbiot](https://www.monbiot.com)'s [Regenesis - Feeding the World without Devouring the Planet](https://www.penguin.co.uk/books/317018/regenesis-by-monbiot-george/9780241447642), and was spurred on to action by
 * [Amanda Lake](https://www.linkedin.com/in/amanda-lake-9b909221/) of [IChemE](https://www.icheme.org)
 * and many others.